makma/fingerprintjs.com/content/blog/incognito-mode-detection-detecting-visitors-who-browse-in-incognito-mode.md

 ### Testing on Firefox

-Using Firefox 88, FingerprintJS was able to detect when not using Incognito:
+Using Firefox 88, Fingerprint was able to detect when not using Incognito:

 ![Testing on Firefox without Incognito - Method 5](https://i.imgur.com/LUJ0D7l.png)